buildog-dev/buildog/apps/docs/pages/api-reference/organizations.md

 -H "Authorization: Bearer <token>" \
 -H "Content-Type: application/json" \
 -d '{
-  "organizationName": "New Organization",
+  "organization_name": "New Organization",
-  "organizationDescription": "This is a description of the new organization."
+  "organization_description": "This is a description of the new organization."
 }'
 ```